 - Veterans or workers' compensation benefits

-When you rely on our office for your case, you get a legal partner that will guide you every step of the way through your bankruptcy.
+When you rely on our office for your case, you get a legal partner who will guide you every step of the way through your bankruptcy.
 From the initial filing to rebuilding your credit after bankruptcy, we help you address all the issues that matter most to you.
 We help you identify the most important things in your life to protect and work to find exemptions that will help you reach those goals.

-Talk to a Proven Professional
+Talk To A Proven Professional

 It costs nothing to take advantage of our free consultation and discuss your situation with a proven bankruptcy lawyer.
 Contact our professionals at Kingcade & Garcia online or by phone at 305-285-9100.